robinong79/ansible/README.md

 - $ sudo apt-add-repository --yes --update ppa:ansible/ansible
 - $ sudo apt -y nstall ansible

+### Fedora (30)
+- $ sudo dnf update (This might take a while)
+- $ sudo dnf install ansible

 ## Notes
 - The playbooks are build to run localy on a server.
 If you want to run it on different servers than you have to change the connection option in the playbook file to **remote** and setup a correct ssh connection (ssh keys) to your servers.

 - The playbooks need to be run as sudo

 - You might need more modules installed per OS.
 Ansible should show this in the stdout or stderror

+- The Reboot on Fedora will not work with Ansible on localhost.
+Use a controller instead when needed

 # Playbooks